PaulOfili/book_theme/README.md

 # book_theme
-A simple book theme using Bootstrap 4
+A simple book launch theme using Bootstrap 4